izaneighi/FishbowlBot/README.md

 - `pass`: Pass `player` `scrap` from your hand, or `#` random ones
 - `peek`: Peek at `#` scraps from the bowl without removing them
 - `play`: Play `scrap` from your hand
+- `playhand`: Plays your entire hand
 - `recall`: Recall all hands to the bowl
 - `return`: Return `scrap` in your hand to the bowl
+- `returnhand`: Return your hand to the bowl
 - `see`: List all scraps in the bowl or discard pile
 - `show`: Show your hand to `player`
 - `shuffle`: Shuffle the discard pile into the bowl